danielcbit/apcctrl/doc/manual/manual.rst

-Please note that a number of the ``configure`` options preset apcctrl.conf directive values in an attempt to automatically adapt apcupsd as best possible to your system.
+Please note that a number of the ``configure`` options preset apcctrl.conf directive values in an attempt to automatically adapt apcctrl as best possible to your system.
 You can change the values in apcctrl.conf at a later time without redoing the configuration process by simply editing the apcctrl.conf file.